hitokiri-mata/katacoda-courses/kubernetes-puzzlers/puzzler-hpa/step5-apply-hpa-syntax.md

-Your goal is to apply a HPA declaration to instruct the HPA controller on what is should scale.
+Your goal is to apply a HPA declaration to instruct the HPA controller to scale your php-apache Pods.

 Inspect the YAML manifest.